 Equally as important to healthy adolescent development is ACPD's commitment to design a high-quality, culturally responsive program.
 The term cultural responsiveness generally refers to an approach that considers and responds to individuals' cultural frame of reference, including demographic, sociopolitical, and other contextual characteristics.
 When applied to youth programming, a culturally responsive approach takes into account the cultural characteristics, experiences, and perspectives of youth in the design and implementation of the program.
-Research suggests that an effective implementation of a culturally responsive program makes youth, particularly those from ethnic and racial minorities, feel safe and valued and better prepared for their futures.
-To improve youth's successful participation in program activities for both the SYFT and services or settings for 707(b) adjudicated youth completing alternative dispositions, ACPD will take on a culturally responsive approach across three two main program components: structure, and staffing, and program design:
+Research suggests that an effective implementation of a culturally responsive program makes youth, particularly those from ethnic and racial minorities, feel safe and valued and better prepared for their futures.15 To improve youth's successful participation in program activities, ACPD will take on a culturally responsive approach across three main program components: structure, staffing, and program design.

-12 Simpkins, S. D., Riggs, N. R., Ngo, B., Vest Ettekal, A., & Okamoto, D. (2017).
+15 Simpkins, S. D., Riggs, N. R., Ngo, B., Vest Ettekal, A., & Okamoto, D. (2017).
 Designing culturally responsive organized after-school activities.
 Journal of Adolescent Research, 32(1), 11-36.
 Vest Ettekal, A., & Simpkins, S. D. Latino families' perspectives on cultural content in after-school programs: How important is ethnic and cultural congruence?
 March 2015.

-As stated earlier, Alameda will adhere to the Risk, Need, Responsivity (RNR) principle which, together, make up one of the eight principles of effective interventions.
-13 To ensure adherence to the Responsivity Principle, ACPD will adopt programs, services, and interventions that are relevant to youth of color, given the disproportionate rate at which they are represented in the target population.
-As previously mentioned, having youth participate in activities that are meaningful to their everyday lives and interests is one way to foster efficacy and is particularly important for fostering engagement of ethnic and racial minority youth.
-14 ACPD will implement programs that youth can connect with, understand, and find value in.
-For instance, youth will participate in activities that promote their socio-political consciousness, such as designing and participating in social justice projects that can have an impact in their communities.
-Relatedly, ACPD will ensure youth are offered programs that provide the history of their respective cultures, races, and/or ethnicities, and employ relevant indigenous/ancestral practices and frameworks that support youth development.-Youth will also be offered religious and/or spiritual services to assist with providing a holistic array of services that they can choose from as part of their growth and development.
+ACPD will adhere to the Risk, Need, Responsivity (RNR) principle which, together, make up one of the eight principles of effective interventions.16 To ensure adherence to the Responsivity Principle, ACPD will adopt programs, services, and interventions that are relevant to youth of color, given the disproportionate rate at which they are represented in the target population.
+As previously mentioned, having youth participate in activities that are meaningful to their everyday lives and interests is one way to foster efficacy and is particularly important for fostering engagement of ethnic and racial minority youth.17 ACPD will implement programs that youth can connect with, understand, and find value in.
+For instance, youth will be afforded the opportunity to participate in activities that promote their socio-political consciousness, such as designing and participating in social justice projects that can have an impact in their communities.
+Relatedly, ACPD will ensure youth are offered programs that provide the history of their respective cultures, races, and/ or ethnicities, and employ relevant indigenous/ancestral practices and frameworks that support youth development.
+Youth will also be offered religious and/or spiritual services to assist with providing a holistic array of services that they can choose from as part of their growth and development.

-Most evidence-based models have been created by individuals immersed in Western, Eurocentric culture, many of whom developed these models by "studying others," (i.e., not as a result of actual lived experiences).
-15 This means that many evidence-based programs have not been implemented with racial or ethnic minorities, and will not necessarily be the most relevant options for the target population.
-To that end, ACPD shall consider programming rooted in local best practices and youth development, evidence-informed practices, and emerging practices, such as EBP+ and community-based organizations.
-16
+Most evidence-based models have been created by individuals immersed in Western, Eurocentric culture, many of whom developed these models by "studying others," (i.e., not as a result of actual lived experiences).18 This means that many evidence-based programs have not been implemented with racial or ethnic minorities, and will not necessarily be the most relevant options for the target population.